darsyn/ip/README.md

 [`master` branch](https://github.com/darsyn/ip/tree/master) for the latest stable release and documentation.

 Full documentation will be written for the stable release of `4.0.0`.
+You can follow along with the progress of documentation in [`docs/`](docs/).

 ### Todo